The TABLE … set for one … is small- symbolizing the loneliness wee feel without them.

 In honoring them … each of them … all of them … we stand silently and face their table … the table where they should be sitting with us tonight.
 We stand silently in their absence.
 Please raise your glass in a toast.
 To our fallen comrades.

 One of the key missions of the International Armed Forces Council is Remembrance of our veterans who sacrificed themselves in our names.

 Many aspects of this site, and the solemn rites performed at each Armed Forces Night are dedicated to preserving their memory and the common values and traditions they shared with us.

 This page is intended to help visitors understand the significance and meanings of some of those traditions.
-The table you see to the left is present at each event and is explained in the text below, recited at each event.
+The table you see to the upper right, is present at each event and is explained in the text below, recited at each event.
 The links above the picture will take you to other pages dedicated to remembering our veterans.